 If your heating system tends to dry out the air, mist the plants once per week or set the container in a saucer with some small pebbles and fill with water.
 This increases humidity without soaking the roots.

 An amazing tip from an expert grower is regarding water.
-He recommends using 1 cup of hydrogen oxygen per gallon of water to help prevent fungal issues.
-Bat flower in home cultivation is prone to these problems due to high humidity, low circulation and often excess moisture.
+He recommends using 1 cup (240 ml.) of hydrogen oxygen per gallon (4 L.) of water to help prevent fungal issues.
+Bat flowers in home cultivation are prone to these problems due to high humidity, low circulation, and often excess moisture.

 Fertilize in spring and increase circulation as you keep the plant moist.
 In several years, you may be rewarded with a display of the odd, yet beautifully eerie flowers and their subsequent pods.